keiranmraine/keiranmraine.github.io/docs/profile.md

 Principal Bioinformatician, [Cancer Ageing and Somatic Mutation](http://www.sanger.ac.uk/science/programmes/cancer-genetics-and-genomics) (CASM), [The Wellcome Trust Sanger Institute](http://www.sanger.ac.uk/).

-Currently much of my development time is spent improving the usability of the teams code, specifically with the intent of making it possible for collaborators to recapitulate findings independantly using the same software stack.
+Currently much of my development time is spent improving the usability of the teams code, specifically with the intent of making it possible for collaborators to reproduce findings independently using the same software stack.
 This involves:

 * Supporting queries on our [GitHub repository](https://github.com/cancerit)
 * Building docker images modeling our analysis pipelines